hubgmail12/berkeley/readme.txt

 5. In this case, in this project, you can find how I used different methods to create a new column using fiter, fix existing columns and change the type to integer

-6. Once I do the first set of cleanup , I typically create a copy dataFrame.
-You really do not need to do this, but there were a couple of times that I dropped columns or changed the data iin a way that it was not reversible and I had to start from beginning. so this is just for me, so after cleaning the data that I thoguht I would use in the project, then i copied and used the copy going forward.
+6. Once I do the first set of cleanup , I typically create a copy of the original dataFrame.
+You really do not need to do this, but there were a couple of times that I dropped columns or changed the data in a way that it was not reversible and I had to start from beginning. so this is just for me, so after cleaning the data that I thoguht I would use in the project, then i copied and used the copy going forward.

-7. There are more cleaning you can do if needed bu at this point I think I was set for what I had planned to do.
+7. my data cleaning included, creating a new column for income range and used lower income to create the column so I can search on, ..

+8. I also changed the ag column.
+I changed the string 50 plus to 50 and lower then 21 to 20.
+This allows me to do better searches and easier.

+9. in addition I did additional clean up of another clumns and dropped another column which had no use

+10, I also merged 2 columns since the data could be stored in the single column, I have the details in the file with proper comments so it can be followed.

-8. I also find it very useful to have comments and also ensuring your print statements are clear, so anyone knows what you were trying to do.
+11. I also find it very useful to have comments and also ensuring your print statements are clear, so anyone knows what you were trying to do.

 Now the Data: